 The most common symptom is localized pain between the metatarsal bones on the bottom of the foot.
 It can be sharp and is worsened by shoes or walking.
 Many time people have shooting or throbbing pain when they are off their feet.

 Usually it is easy, there is localized pain on the bottom of the foot.
 Commonly simply palpation to the area elicits pain when we hold the foot and push careful on the area which causes a audible click which is the nerve being pinched between the metatarsal bones.

-In most causes a mild steroid injection given 1 to 3 times over a few week period this can reduce the pain.
+In most causes a mild steroid injection given 1 to 3 times over a few week period this can reduce the pain,The injection is given from the top of the foot with a cold spray, this scignactly reduces discomfort from the shoot.
 If pain persists, chemical neurolysis injections can be used its generally very helpful but may result in slight numbness to the nerve area.
 In some cases custom orthotics can help also.